A Comprehensive Hadronic Code Comparison for Active Galactic Nuclei: Additional test cases

 \subsection{Electron cooling in the Klein-Nishina regime}

 In this section we compare the codes in their treatment of radiative losses due to inverse Compton scatterings in the Klein-Nishina limit.
 In this regime, electrons lose a significant fraction of their energy per scattering, which can be thought of as a catastrophic energy-loss process.
 The treatment of energy losses in the deep Klein-Nishina regime differs among the codes under comparison.
-Currently, \lehamoc accounts only for cooling in the Thomson regime following Eqs.~(42)-(43) in \cite{MK95}. \paris uses a continuous energy loss scheme, which was introduced by \cite{Moderski_2005}, that approximates the reduction of electron cooling in the Klein-Nishina regime. \boet and \ath use Eq.~(2.56) from \cite{BG70}.
+Currently, \lehamoc accounts only for cooling in the Thomson regime following Eqs.~(42)-(43) in \cite{MK95}. \paris uses a continuous energy loss scheme, which was introduced by \cite{Moderski_2005}, that approximates the reduction of electron cooling in the Klein-Nishina regime.

+\boet and \ath use Eq.~(2.56) from \cite{BG70}.
 In \ath there is also the option to treat Klein-Nishina cooling as a catastrophic energy loss term, following Eq.~(2.57) from \cite{BG70} -- see also Eq.~(45) in \cite{MK95}.
 As a test case we consider electrons injected into a spherical source of radius $10^{15}$~cm, with a power-law distribution of slope $p=1.9$, starting from $\gamma_{e,\min}=1$ and having an exponential cutoff at $\gamma_{e,\max}=10^6$.
 The electron injection compactness is $10^{-4}$.
-Electrons inverse Compton scatter photons from a grey-body photon field of temperature $T=10^6$~K and compactness $\ell_{\gamma}=100$ (or $u_{\gamma}=3.7\times 10^5$~erg cm$^{-3}$).
-The typical target photon energy is $\epsilon_{GB}\sim 2.7 k_B T \simeq 233$~eV.
-For the adopted parameters, electrons with $\gamma_e \ll m_e c^2 / \epsilon_{GB} \sim 2193$ will experience Thomson cooling, while electrons from the high-energy tail of the distribution will undergo reduced cooling due scatterings in the Klein-Nishina regime.
-For the purposes of this comparison, we also switch off synchrotron radiation and $\gamma \gamma$ pair production.